emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-9-15-Implementing A Neural Network Algorithm.md

   - python
 ---

-In this post, we will implement a simple three-layer neural network from scratch to explain how neural networks work.
+In this post, we will implement a simple two-layer neural network from scratch to explain how neural networks work.
 We consider the
 [Predicting Short Term Trucking Rates problem](https://emrahcimren.github.io/transportation%20rates/Predicting-Short-Term-Trucking-Rates-with-Random-Forests/). and develop a neural network model to predict transportation rates using the the European long-haul Truckload data.